EdTeng1/E2E-Platform/backend/README.md

-this is a backend folder
+this is a backend folder.